NaturalCycles/js-lib/readme.md

     yarn test
     yarn lint-all

-By default, it uses default configs for Prettier and TSLint that are included in this package (for convenience).
-You can override them by putting your own `prettier.config.js` / `tslint.json` in root folder of your project.
+By default, it uses default configs for Prettier, TSLint (to be replaced by ESLint soon), Stylelint, that are included in this package (for convenience).
+You can override them by putting your own `prettier.config.js`, `tslint.json`, `stylelint.config.json` in the root folder of your project.

 ## Conventions